gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 ### Example for `windows/amd64`

-Kubernetes for Windows has certain [limitations](https://kubernetes.io/docs/concepts/windows/intro/#windows-os-version-support), so if process-isolation is used, you must additionally provide the specific windows build version with the [`node.kubernetes.io/windows-build`](https://kubernetes.io/docs/reference/labels-annotations-taints/#nodekubernetesiowindows-build) label.
+Kubernetes for Windows has certain [limitations](https://kubernetes.io/docs/concepts/windows/intro/#windows-os-version-support), so if process isolation is used, you must also provide the specific windows build version with the [`node.kubernetes.io/windows-build`](https://kubernetes.io/docs/reference/labels-annotations-taints/#nodekubernetesiowindows-build) label.

 ```toml